Kondo phase diagram of quark matter

-{\it Acknowledgments.---} This work is supported by the Grant-in-Aid for Scientific Research (Grant No.~25247036, No.~15K17641 and No.~16K05366) from Japan Society for the Promotion of Science (JSPS), and is also supported partly by the Center for the Promotion of Integrated Sciences (CPIS) of Sokendai.
+The authors would like to sincerely thank T.~Kanazawa for pointing out the correction in the energy-momentum dispersion relations.
+This work is supported by the Grant-in-Aid for Scientific Research (Grant No.~25247036, No.~15K17641 and No.~16K05366) from Japan Society for the Promotion of Science (JSPS), and is also supported partly by the Center for the Promotion of Integrated Sciences (CPIS) of Sokendai.
 The authors thank the Yukawa Institute for Theoretical Physics, Kyoto University, where this work was partially carried out during the YITP-T-15-08 on ``Exotic hadrons from high energy collisions".